 - 1. An explanation of the process and timelines. - 2.
 Updates on the findings of any investigation. - 3.
-Notification of the outcomes of and rationale for decisions made by the College. - 4.
-An opportunity to appeal outcomes and decisions made by the College.
+Notification of the outcomes of, rationale for decisions made by the College, and appeal procedures that may be available to them.

-What does confidentiality mean for me?
+What does confidentiality mean to me?

-All individuals involved in a report and/or investigation of sexual and/or gender-based violence are entitled to confidentiality as required by law and College policy, and where otherwise appropriate.
+All persons involved in a report and/or investigation of sexual and/or gender-based violence are entitled to confidentiality as required by law and college policy, and where otherwise appropriate.
 The College treats all reports as confidential, subject to the following: